Love Island Norway: Season 1 (2018)

 The first Norwegian season of the series was broadcast by TV3, took place on Gran Canaria and premiered on 26 August 2018.
 The host was Tone Damli and the narrater was Rasmus Wold.

 The final was shown on 4 October 2018, and the winners were Andrea Sveinsdottir and Morten Dalhaug.
 They chose to share the cash prize of 500,000 NOK.

-Out of all the couples from this season, only Sveinsdottir and Dalhaug are still together, and engaged to be married (as of November 2025).
+Out of all the couples from this season, only Sveinsdottir and Dalhaug are still together.
+They got married in June 2026, after being together eight years and engaged for five years.